Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Unregister the client

 To stop receiving events from SPiDR/Kandy Link, client should be unregistered.
-When unregistration is successful, the notification state will be changed to "DISCONNECTED", and the registration state is "UNREGISTERED".
+When unregistration is successful, the notification state will be changed to "DISCONNECTED".

 ###### Example: Unregistering from SPiDR/Kandy Link